allanvc/mRpostman/docs/reference/mRpostman-package.md

-# An IMAP4rev2 client for R
+# An IMAP client for R

 mRpostman is a session-based IMAP client that implements the full command sets of the IMAP4rev2 (RFC 9051) and IMAP4rev1 (RFC 3501)